tayjenk/algo-practice/Fundamentals/graphs.md

 `Vertex` - a node within a node
 `Edge` - connection btw nodes
 `Undirected Graph` - no direction to the edges, two-way directions between vertices (ex. fb friends/linkedin, not a one way relationship)
-`Directed Graph` - often represented with arrows to show the direction btw verticies (ex. twitter/insta, i can follow you but you dont automatically follow me)
+`Directed Graph` - often represented with arrows to show the direction btw vertices (ex. twitter/insta, i can follow you but you dont automatically follow me)
-`Unweighted/weighted Graph` - edges have no values vs assigning values, adding information to edges makes a graph weighted
+`Unweighted/weighted Graph` - edges have no values vs assigning values, adding information to edges makes a graph weighted `Cyclic/acyclic` - a graph is cyclic if it contains a cycle / unbroken series of vertices vs acyclic w/o cycles `legal coloring` - graph coloring is when colors are assigned to each vertex, legal coloring means no adjacent vertices have the same color

 Storing Graphs:
 `Adjacency Matrix`
-2D matrix storing the edges btw verticies
+2D matrix storing the edges btw vertices

 `Adjacency List`
 Array or list to store the edges
 [
 0 [1, 5],
 1 [0, 2],
 2 [1, 3],
 3 [2, 4],
 4 [3, 5],
 5 [4, 0]
 ]
 ex: vertex 3 is connected to vertex 2 and vertex 4

-also can use a hash table, for a given key(graph vertex), the values are the connections from that key/vertex
+also can use a hash table / object, for a given key(graph vertex), the values are the connections from that key/vertex - useful if keys are not represented cleanly by array indicies

+sometimes can be helpful to pair the list with a list all nodes, if a vertex had no connections, it would not show up in the adjacency list

 ### Big O of Adjacency Lists vs Matrix

-V = number of verticies
+V = number of vertices
 E = number of edges

 Adjacency List: